amorgan101010/arch-setup/README.md

     - I'll try that, if nothing else it'll be cleaner to look at...

+- That totes did it, just a few more small path cleanup things!

 ## TODO

 - [Add Gnome Tweaks and themes to Dotfiles repo](https://unix.stackexchange.com/questions/426322/how-do-i-use-the-plain-text-mode-of-dconf/426348#426348)